Roca d'en Pep

 How does Roca d'en Pep compare to Tres Barres?

-The two sites are parallel neighbours separated by about 8 metres.
-Tres Barres has three distinct rock bars with channels between them and is known for nudibranch diversity on its safety stop rock.
-Roca d'en Pep is a single rock bar with more scattered surrounding rocks to explore.
-Similar depth and difficulty.
+They are parallel neighbours separated by about 8 metres.
+Tres Barres has three distinct rock bars with channels and is known for nudibranch diversity on its safety stop rock.
+Roca d'en Pep is a single bar with more scattered surrounding rocks and a posidonia meadow behind.
+Similar depth range and difficulty.

 When is the best time to dive Roca d'en Pep?